Sharren Haskel: Social activism

-Haskel lived in Australia for six years where she worked as a veterinary nurse in Bondi Vet animal hospital, and volunteered most of her time to WIRES, an organization that rescue wild animals, treat them and release them back into the wild.
+Haskel lived in Australia for six years where she worked as a veterinary nurse in Bondi Vet Animal Hospital, and volunteered most of her time to WIRES, an organization that rescue wild animals, treats them, and release them back into the wild.

 She is active on environmental and animal rights issues, with a particular focus on water pollution coming out of areas under the control of the Palestinian Authority.

 Haskel supports de-criminalization of cannabis, and is an advocate for medical cannabis usage.

 Political career

 In 2013, Haskel attempted to win a council seat in Kfar Saba's local election.
 Although she lost, she continued to volunteer her time as an activist in the environmental committee at Kfar Saba city hall.

 Prior to the 2015 Knesset elections she was placed 31st on the Likud list.
 Although she failed to enter the Knesset when Likud won 30 seats, she became an MK in 2015 as a replacement for Danny Danon following his appointment as Israel's envoy to the United Nations on 14 August 2015.

 Haskel heads the LGBT Knesset caucus, yet in 2016 she voted against the bills purporting to advance gay rights, proposed by Zionist Union and Yesh Atid: recognition of a bereaved widower in same sex couples, a bill banning conversion therapy attempting to convert gays to heterosexuals, a bill to recognize a same-sex marriage contract and a bill to train health professionals to deal with gender and sexual inclination issues.

 On 15 December 2019, Haskel endorsed Gideon Sa'ar in the primary for Likud party leadership.
 On 23 December 2020 she announced that she would join Sa'ar's new party, New Hope.
 She was placed fifth on the New Hope list for the March 2021 elections and was again elected to the Knesset as New Hope won six seats.

-In the elections to the twenty-fifth Knesset, she was placed 11th in the "state camp" list, the list received 12 mandates and was thus sworn into the Knesset for the fifth time.
+In the elections to the twenty-fifth Knesset, she was placed 11th in the National Unity list.
+The list received 12 mandates and Haskel was thus sworn into the Knesset for the fifth time.

+In 2024, Haskel was sworn in as the Deputy Minister of Foreign Affairs for the State of Israel.